-There is an abundance of theories about how to teach writing.
+There are an abundance of theories about how to teach writing.
 There is also a ton of research about effective methods of teaching writing.
 But somehow, when the rubber hits the road, teaching a child with dyslexia and dysgraphia to write can get a bit, pardon the pun, messy.

 This is a sponsored conversation on behalf of WriteShop.
 All opinions are my own.